blazoncek/esp8266_mqtt_leds/README.md

   - LEDstrip/led-xxxxxx/command/restart
   - LEDstrip/led-xxxxxx/command/reset [1] `factory reset`
 - In Domoticz create a virtual Selector Switch, with options for each effect
+- Due to ESP8266 HW limitations and speed of LED updates it is only possible to drive about 400-450 LEDs